-Date Event Details Tuesday 15 th February Options Assembly in school for Year 9 students Students receive their options booklet and information on the options and guidance processes.
-Tuesday 15 th February Virtual Parents Information -Link to video will be sent out via MILK An opportunity for parents to receive information on: - • Our curriculum offer • The options process • The student guidance process Tuesday 15 th February Booking Options Interviews The link to book your appointment with an allocated member of staff on an allocated day will be sent out on MILK W/C 28 th February & 7 th March Options Interviews An individual interview for students with their parents/carers with a member of our Guidance team or a senior member of staff.
-Thursday 17 th March Year 9 Virtual Parents' Evening A chance to talk to subject teachers about suitability for courses being considered.
-Tuesday 22 nd March Options Deadline All forms must be submitted by this date (submissions can be accepted at any point before then).
+Date Event Details Options Assembly in Students receive their options booklet and information on the options and guidance Friday 17 th February school for Year 9 processes. students Wed 1st March Booking Options Interviews The link to book your appointment with an allocated member of staff on an allocated day will be sent out on Satchel:One Thursday 9 th March Year 9 Virtual Parents' Evening A chance to talk to subject teachers about suitability for courses being considered.
+W/C 13 th March onwards Options Interviews An individual interview for students with their parents/carers with a member of our Guidance team or a senior member of staff.
+Wednesday 22 nd March Options Deadline All forms must be submitted by this date (submissions can be accepted at any point before then).